-Online surveys have gained widespread acceptance from businesses globally due to their high response rates and cost-efficiency.
+Online surveys have gained widespread acceptance from businesses globally due to their high response rates and cost efficiency.
 Now let us look at some of the advantages of online surveys in detail here.

 1. High response rate and data quality:

 Respondents answer surveys at their convenience and ease.
-They take their own time and respond to the surveys whenever they want to allowing them to think thoroughly and answer.
+They take their own time and respond to the surveys whenever they want to allow them to think thoroughly and answer.
 Therefore, online surveys offer the best response rates and quality responses.

 2. Accuracy & speed: